-1. Educational Team Grants
+Education Team Grants

-Table 3: Educational Team Key Information
+Table 3.
+Education Team Grants Key Information

 Title Description

-Program Code: BFRDB
+Program Code: BFRDP

 Program Code Name: Beginning Farmer and Rancher

-Development Program, Educational
+Development Program, Education

-CFDA Number: 10.311
+ALN: 10.311

-Project Type: Educational Team
+Project Type: Education Team

 Grant Type: Training

-Application Deadline: May 19, 2022
+Application Deadline April 27, 2023

 Grant Duration: 36 Months

 Anticipated # of Awards: Two awards annually

-Maximum Award Amount: Approximately \$250,000 per year for up
+Maximum Award Amount: Approximately \$250,000 per year for up to

-to three years
+three years

-The purpose of an Educational Team (ET) grant is to enhance beginning farmer efforts based on a particular topic, region, or audience.
-ET applications must support development of curricula and conduct educational programs and workshops for beginning farmers or ranchers in diverse geographical areas of the United States or provide training and technical assistance initiatives for beginning farmers or ranchers or for trainers and service providers that work with beginning farmers or ranchers.
+The purpose of an Education Team (ET) grant is to enhance beginning farmer efforts based on a particular topic, region, or audience.
+ET applications must support development of curricula and conduct education programs and workshops for beginning farmers or ranchers in diverse geographical areas of the United States or provide training and technical assistance initiatives for beginning farmers or ranchers or for trainers and service providers that work with beginning farmers or ranchers.
 Such applications should complement previously funded ETs, which have addressed environmental management and leadership, regional networks, farmer-to-farmer curricula, financial management, as well as currently active ETs, which are addressing immigrant farming incubators, land access, women farmers, apprenticeships, alternative energy, and the Farm Beginnings curriculum.
-Educational Teams should involve teams of experts with diverse backgrounds (e.g., NGO, CBO, SAEO, farmers, university, and government) to do the following:
+Education Teams should involve teams of experts with diverse backgrounds (e.g., NGO, CBO, SAEO, farmers, university, and government) to do the following:

-- a.
-Identify, collect, and assess existing curricula and programs. - b.
-Identify gaps, develop, and deliver curricula and train-the-trainer programs to fill the identified gaps; and - c.
+- 1. Identify, collect, and assess existing curricula and programs. - 2.
+Identify gaps, develop, and deliver curricula and train-the-trainer programs to fill the identified gaps; and - 3.
 Collaborate with the BFRDP Curriculum and Training Clearinghouse https://farmanswers.org) and beginning farmers and ranchers' education providers to enhance successful use of the ET curricula and programs.

-Applicants interested in applying for an ET grant are strongly encouraged to confer with the Programmatic Contacts listed in Part VII to discuss the suitability of the topic prior to submitting an application.
+Applicants interested in applying for all grant types are strongly encouraged to confer with the Programmatic Contacts listed in Part VII to discuss the suitability of the topic prior to submitting an application.